cwendorf/EASI/D-Extensions/README.md

 Alternatively, you can paste the contents of the [**ALL_EASI_EXTENSIONS.R**](https://github.com/cwendorf/EASI/raw/master/D-Extensions/ALL_EASI_EXTENSIONS.R) file directly into R.

-The basic EASI functions must be installed in order for the extensions to operate properly.
+The basic EASI functions also must be installed in order for the extensions to operate properly.

 ## References

+Cousineau, D. (2017).
+Varieties of confidence intervals. _Advances in Cognitive Psychology, 13_(2), 140-155.

 Wendorf, C.A.
 (2012).
 Drawing inferences from multiple intervals in the single-factor design: Derivations, clarifications, extensions, and representations. _Methodology, 8_(4), 125-133.